 A survey conducted by Cosmopolitan Magazine found that even women who weren't satisfied with their sex lives wouldn't change a thing about their partner's penis size.

 Plus, did you think vaginas were all the same size?
 Uh, no. In fact, the length of a "normal" vaginal canal ranges between 6.5 and 12.5 centimeters.
 That's why there's such a thing as "boyfriend dick."
 Basically (and fortunately), every dick can fit the bill for someone.
-It's all in how you use!
+It's all in how you use it!

 But Perceived Size Does

 While penis size may not matter to potential partners, perceived penis size definitely does.
 And, the problem is, most men perceive their size as inadequate which, according to some researchers, becomes a point of sexual shame.
 And I probably don't need to tell you that you can't ravish a partner if you're cowering in the corner trying to cover up your junk.
 In fact, one small study found that "penile dissatisfaction" made men more uncomfortable with revealing their penis to a partner - and even less likely to seek out treatment or solutions for sexual health problems, such as erectile dysfunction or premature ejaculation.

 Bottom line?
 Your penis probably looks just fine to anyone who's attracted to you.
 And if it isn't working the way you want to, there's plenty you can do about it.